-In Switzerland, families that hire nannies or babysitters (or any household help for that matter) have to ensure that their employees are registered for the required social contributions, accident insurances, pensions and taxes as well as applying for a work permit if needed.
+In Switzerland, families that hire nannies (or any household help for that matter) have to ensure that their employees are registered for the required social contributions, accident insurances, pensions and taxes as well as applying for a work permit if needed.

 Social insurance contributions